 When it comes to sperm health, you may not realize how your shopping list can make an impact on your fertility.
 Lifestyle choices such as your diet, is a huge way you can make a positive change when trying to conceive.
-Let’s delve into why steering clear of these four foods can guide you towards better fertility health.
+Let’s learn more about 4 foods that can harm male fertility and sperm health so you can have better fertility health.

 #1 Processed Meats

 A Harvard Study showed that men who ate fewer than 1.5 servings of processed meats a week had a 28% better chance of achieving pregnancy compared to men who ate almost 3 more servings a week.
 Processed meats include hamburgers, bacon, beef jerky, hot dogs, and salami.
 Studies show that red meat is related to low sperm concentration and total sperm count.
 Eating processed red meat can also alter sperm motility.
 Instead of processed meat you can opt for poultry or fish options.
 Research states that the fertilization rate is higher among men who ate the most poultry compared to those who ate the least amount of poultry.
 A small study associated better sperm motility with a higher fish intake.

 Trans fats have been utilized in the food industry for their extended shelf life, but scientific reports bring to light risk factors for cardiovascular diseases that are associated with trans fatty acids.
 A recent study shows that sperm with the highest trans-fatty acid levels were linked to lower sperm concentrations.

 #3 Soy Products